benwiley4000/pico8-messenger/README.md

 #### `function readFromGpioUnsigned(gpio, pinIndex, bits)`

-## How can I check when my GPIO pins have updated?
+## how can I check when my GPIO pins have updated?

 In PICO-8 it makes sense to just use the game update loop: